AyrA/LegacyServices/Docs/TcpMux.1.md

 		// Key file.
 PEM or binary.
 Incomplete paths are resolved relative to the config directory.
 		"Private": "path/to/key"
 	},
 	// Service list.
-See below for service object "Services": []
+See below for the format of service objects "Services": []
 }
 // Service